A Message from Betsy McCaughey

+RID is committed to curbing the spread of bacteria and other pathogens inside hospitals and nursing homes.
 Rigorous infection control is key.
-RID offers guidelines, new research, and information on new technologies to stop coronavirus in its tracks, before it travels to the patient in the next bed or infects the nurse examining someone in the emergency room.
-Please
+RID offers guidelines, new research, and information on new technologies to stop germs in their tracks, before they travel to the patient in the next bed or infect the nurse examining someone in the emergency room.

-In ordinary times, as well, infection control is vital.
-Patients with cancer, heart disease and other illnesses cannot access breakthrough if infection makes going into the hospital too risky.
+Patients with cancer, heart disease and other illnesses cannot access breakthrough therapies if infection makes going into the hospital too risky.
 All the benefits of medical science — from joint replacement to chemotherapy, depend on being able to prevent infection.

-RID has a 15-year track record of success.
+RID has a 16-year track record of success.

-The hand sanitizers you see installed on walls throughout hospitals are a clear sign of RID’s impact
+The hand sanitizers you see installed on walls throughout hospitals are another sign of RID’s impact

 RID does all of this on a shoestring budget – less than $400,000 a year.
 Our track record proves that money donated to RID is spent wisely, not wasted.